Introduced by Sigourney Weaver and Paul Schrader

 This screening will be introduced by Sigourney Weaver and Paul Schrader through an engaging conversation about the film and the pivotal role that gardening plays in this tale of redemption.

 Academy Award nominated and BAFTA and Golden Globe winning actress Sigourney Weaver has created a host of memorable characters, both dramatic and comic, in films ranging from Ripley in Alien to Dian Fossey in Gorillas in Mist to Kiri in Avatar: The Way of Water.

 Over the years, she has captivated audiences and won acclaim as one of the most esteemed actresses on both stage and screen.

-Other film credits include WORKING GIRL, AVATAR, GHOSTBUSTERS, THE ICE STORM, and DEATH AND THE MAIDEN.
-Weaver most recently starred in Phyllis Nagy’s drama film CALL JANE alongside Elizabeth Banks, Maya Forbes and Wallace Wolodarsky’s THE GOOD HOUSE alongside Kevin Kline, and AVATAR: THE WAY OF WATER.
+Other film credits include Working Girl, Avatar, Ghostbusters, The Ice Storm, and Death and the Maiden.
+Weaver most recently starred in Phyllis Nagy’s drama film Call Jane alongside Elizabeth Banks, Maya Forbes and Wallace Wolodarsky’s The Good House alongside Kevin Kline.
 The latter received a “Best Picture” nomination for the Oscars, Golden Globe, and Critics Choice awards.
-Upcoming projects include Amazon Studios’ drama series, “The Lost Flowers of Alice Hart,” which she also executive produced, and Paul Schrader’s MASTER GARDENER, opposite Joel Edgerton, which premiered at the 2022 Venice Film Festival.
+Upcoming projects include Amazon Studios’ drama series, “The Lost Flowers of Alice Hart,” which she also executive produced.

-Screenwriter and director Paul Schrader was born on July 22,1946, in Grand Rapids, Michigan.
+Paul Schrader was born on July 22,1946, in Grand Rapids, Michigan.
 He earned his B.A. from Calvin College, then his M.A. from UCLA, while working as a film critic and writing Transcendental Style in Film.
 In 2022, he was the recipient of the Golden Lion Honorary Award at the Venice Film Festival.